eLyiN/WikiNecro/Getting-Started.md

 7. if you want to change the AuthType to PTC Open the `auth.json` located at `NecroBot\PoGo.NecroBot.CLI\bin\Debug\config` with your favourite text-editor and change AuthType to `ptc` for Pokémon Trainer Club and add your login credentials
 8. Press `CTRL + F5` and follow the instructions.
 9. Have fun!
+NOTE: If PogoProtos is missing: Its in the packages folder, just right click the CLI -> Add Reference -> Browse (tab) -> Browse (button) -> go to the packages folder in the root directory and find the PogoProtos
 ***

 ## Changing the Location of the Bot